knuckleswtf/scribe-docs/laravel_versioned_docs/version-3.x/98-architecture.md

     responseFields: []
    ```

 Internally, we call these _Camel_ files, and they're very useful!
-Here's what they enable:
+They're _intermediate output_, which means they let you modify the data Scribe has extracted, before Scribe goes on to convert to HTML.
+This means:

 1. You can **edit an endpoint's details**.
 For instance, if Scribe made a mistake, or wasn't able to figure out some data, you can just find the YAML file and edit it.
 Then when you run `scribe:generate` again, Scribe will use _your_ changes instead of what it figured out.